COMPREHENSIVE EYE EXAMS

 As your eyes gradually change, so can your vision and prescription needs.
 That’s why regular eye exams are so important.

 This happens as a result of the natural aging process and things like climate, hormones, pregnancy, medications, and the daily activities you enjoy doing.
 Visiting your family doctor for an annual physical is critical to managing your health.
 Doing the same for your eyes is just as–if not more–important for maintaining excellent vision and quality of life.
 If you’re thinking, “How can I schedule an eye exam near me?”, then contact our office today.
 We’ll set an appointment at a time that’s convenient for you.

 Unlike a basic eye check-up, a comprehensive eye exam involves a thorough, detailed examination of your eyes and visual abilities.
 During the exam, our eye doctors will ask you about your medical history, family history of any diseases or health issues, medications you may be currently taking, hospital visits, and your personal lifestyle.
 All of these are elements that can affect your vision.

 The comprehensive eye exam includes a number of tests to assess your overall eye health.
-At EyeStyles in Belmont, Bridgeport and Woodstock, OR, we have the top-of-the-line medical equipment and cutting-edge technologies that enable us to provide you with the best quality of care that you and your family deserve.
+At EyeStyles+Care in Belmont, Bridgeport and Woodstock, Oregon, we have the top-of-the-line medical equipment and cutting-edge technologies that enable us to provide you with the best quality of care that you and your family deserve.